sirkon/fancyfmt/README.md

 * You may fix composite literals formatting (except the new line before the first item and after the last one) by adding a comment after an element.

-### PS

-This is a temporary fork of github.com/dave/dst until